62Q.75 Prompt payment required.

 All health plan companies and third-party administrators must pay or deny claims that are clean claims within 30 calendar days after the date upon which the health plan company or third-party administrator received the claim.

-(f) The commissioner may assess a financial administrative penalty against a health plan company for violation of this subdivision when there is a pattern of abuse that demonstrates a lack of good faith effort and a systematic failure of the health plan company to comply with this subdivision.
+(e) The commissioner may not assess a financial administrative penalty against a health plan company for violation of this subdivision.

 Official Publication of the State of Minnesota